GIScience/gis-training-resource-center/content/Module_2/en_qgis_projections.md

 :::{dropdown} Answer

-1. In the top bar, navigate to the `Vector` menu → `Data Management Tools` → `Reproject Layer`
+1. In the top bar, navigate to the `Vector` menu → `Data Management Tools` → `Reproject Layer`.
-2. In the parameters window, select the target CRS (by searching the EPSG code or name)
+2. In the parameters window, select the target CRS (by searching the EPSG code or name).
 3. Click `Run`.
-A new layer called `Reprojected` will be added to the map canvas
+A new layer called `Reprojected` will be added to the map canvas.

 :::